abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

     - there is only one depot and each vehicle route starts and ends at this depot;
     - each node - except the depot - has to be visited (or serviced) exactly once by exactly one vehicle;
-    - fleet of vehicles is homogeneous, i.e. the costs to travel an arc are the same for all the vehicles;
+    - the fleet of vehicles is homogeneous, i.e. the cost to travel an arc is the same for all the vehicles;
     - the number of vehicles can be fixed, bounded or free;
     - the distances between two nodes don't need to be equal;
     - the objective function is the sum of the arcs traversed by all vehicles that service at least one node with